Kajaia/euro-2024-poster-generator/README.md

 ## Description

 The Euro 2024 Match Poster Generator is a Python package that uses the Pillow library to create customized posters for Euro 2024 matches.
-It allows users to input match ID from [https://prosoccer.tv](https://prosoccer.tv "Live Soccer on TV - Schedules and Results - ProSoccer.TV").
+It allows users to input match ID from [https://prosoccer.tv](https://prosoccer.tv "Live Soccer on TV - Schedules and Results - ProSoccer.TV") and get information from their API.
+It is legal and approved.

 ## Installation